dm4ml/motion/docs/concepts/trigger.md

 ## Trigger Life Cycle

-**On Creation**: Upon initialization or restart of a motion application, the `setUp` method is called to initialize the trigger state.
+**On Creation**: Upon initialization or restart of a Motion application, the `setUp` method is called to initialize the trigger state.
 Then, the `routes` method is called to initialize the user-defined routes for keys.

 **On Update**: When data is added or changed for a key in a relation that corresponds to a route, the route's `infer` method is called.
 After the  `infer` method is called, the `fit` method is called.
 Fit methods are queued and executed asynchronously in the background, first come first serve.
 This means another trigger of an `infer` method can be called before the enqueued `fit` method actually executes.